anamiikajha/weatherApp/README.md

 >
 # Description
 - Weather-App is a simple web application that allows users to check the current weather conditions and forecasts for different locations.
-- The project is built using pure HTML and CSS, making it lightweight and easy to understand.
+- The project is built using vanilla HTML, CSS, Javascript making it lightweight and easy to understand.
 -  It utilizes weather data from a third-party API to provide real-time weather information.
 >
 # Demo